 DMin students must meet with their Individual Learning Plan Committee within the first year of the program.
 The Individual Learning Plan Committee meets with the student to discuss coursework and other pertinent aspects of their projected course of study.
 A DMin student who fails to submit an approved ILP by the end of the first year of the program may lose good academic standing.
 (See §D4.2) Upon successful completion of the course stage (excluding TSM5022H) the Comprehensive Examining Committee is formed.
 The Comprehensive Examining Committee consists of the College Faculty Advisor, the DMin Director plus one other member chosen from among the graduate faculty members of the GCTS.
-Both student and College Faculty Advisor should be involved in the selection of the other Comprehensive Examining Committee is subject to the approval of the DMin Office.
+Both student and College Faculty Advisor should be involved in the selection of the other Comprehensive Examining Committee member.
+The student's choice of the third member of the Comprehensive Examining Committee is subject to the approval of the DMin Office.
 A student who encounters difficulties setting up a Comprehensive Examining Committee should consult the DMin Director, in advance of the relevant deadline.
 A student who fails to constitute a Comprehensive Examining Committee by the required time may lose good academic standing.